There are a lot of reasons you might have holes in your screened porch or window screens.

-The important thing is knowing how to fix them.
+The important thing is knowing how to fix a window screen.
 In the past, we’ve shared how to replace an entire section of screen after our dog ripped through it with her claws.
+Classic dog behavior!

 But today, we want to show you how to patch a screen with a heat gun, especially if we’re talking about a minor hole or a screen that’s not easily replaced as a whole section.